sky4access/gobible/README.md

 # gobible
-This is place holder for new project called gobible.
-This will be second version of bible extractor.
+This is second version of Bible extractor.
+It exracts both KRV and ESV version of bible text from sqllite database.